International Journal of Philosophical Practice

 - Author(s) names and institutional affiliations

-- Contact information for one author, including email address and telephone number
+- Contact information for one author, including email and phone number

 - Confirmation that the manuscript is not currently under consideration by any other publication